 A student enrolled in the Associate Degree Nursing program (ADN) is a novice in health care who generally does not have any formal nursing education.
 Successful completion of the ADN program by these students will qualify graduates to apply for the National Counsel Licensure Examination for Registered Nurse (NCLEX-RN).

 Students applying for admission to the ADN program must submit the following items:

 - Application for Admission to San Jacinto College via the website at https://www.sanjac.edu/admissions-aid/steps-enroll (provided online).

 - Application for the Associate Degree Nursing Program (provided online) during the application period.

 - Application Periods:

 The ADN program accepts applicants twice a year (spring and fall).
-The ADN program applications can be obtained on the ADN admissions webpage.
-Please see the ADN webpage for specific application periods.
-Students are strongly encouraged to contact a Counselor or Education Planner in the Educational Planning & Counseling Center to assist the San Jacinto College and ADN Admissions process.
-Please call 281-998-6150, x1014 or x2317 to schedule an appointment.
+Students may obtain the ADN program applications and specific application periods on the ADN admissions webpage.
+Students are strongly encouraged to contact a Counselor or Education Planner in the Educational Planning & Counseling Center to assist in the San Jacinto College and ADN Admissions process.
+Students may call 281-998-6150, x1014 or x2317 to schedule an appointment.